gdikov/hypertunity/README.md

 A `Sample` is a one realisation from the `Domain`, which supplied to the objective function will result in an `EvaluationScore`.
 The latter is a numeric value representing the goodness of the sample.

-Let's define a wrapper around an expensive objective function that takes a `Sample` and returns an `EvaluationScore`:
+Define a wrapper around an expensive objective function that takes a `Sample` and returns an `EvaluationScore`:
 ```python
 import hypertunity as ht